Are you looking to optimize your HR manager LinkedIn profile?

 Make Getting in Touch With You Easier

-There is a high probability to have people with the same names on Linkedin.
-Although rare, people with the same names can have the same designations.
-For example, there can be multiple people with the same name having HR manager as their designation.
+There is a high probability of people with the same name on LinkedIn.
+Although rare, people with the same name can have the same designations.
+For example, multiple people with the same name can have an HR manager as their designation.

 What do you do in this case?